The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 1. Are you a custodian or an administrator?
 As we just touched upon, there’s a difference between a Self-Directed IRA custodian and administrator.
 Your IRA must be held with a custodian.
 However, an IRA administrator will work with a custodian as well.
 For example, before IRA Financial partner Adam Bergman started the IRA Financial Trust Company, IRA Financial Group acted as an administrator with ties to several custodian options for clients to choose from.
 So long as you have a good administrator, you should be well covered.

 2. What types of investments can I make?
-If you are looking into opening a Self-Directed IRA, you probably want to invest in alternative assets, such as real estate, tax liens and precious metals.
+If you are looking into opening a Self-Directed IRA, you probably want to invest in alternative assets, such as real estate, tax liens, and precious metals.
 The IRS allows for alternate investments, however, not all IRA custodians do.
 Many Self-Directed IRA Custodians only allow you to invest in precious metals or cryptocurrencies.
-With IRAFT, you are not limited in what you are allowed to invest in.
+With IRA Financial, you are not limited in what you are allowed to invest in.

 3. What fees do you charge for your services and how are they charged?
 Different companies offer different fee schedules.
-Fees can vary based on account value, the number of transactions and the specific services you need.
+Fees can vary based on account value, the number of transactions, and the specific services you need.
 For example, IRA Financial Trust charges one flat, annual fee, due at set-up and then billed quarterly each subsequent year.
-Checkout IRAFT’s fee schedule here.

 4. Do I need permission to make an investment?
 Generally, there are two types of SDIRAs: Custodian Control and Checkbook Control.
-With a custodian controlled IRA, you need to get permission to make an investment.
+With a custodian-controlled IRA, you need to get permission to make an investment.
 This takes time and may come with transaction fees.
-When you have “checkbook control” of your Self Directed IRA, you can make an investment without custodian consent.
-You simply write a check or wire funds directly from your SDIRA LLC account.
-There is no delay or transaction fees.
+When you have “checkbook control” of your IRA, you can invest without custodian consent.
+You simply write a check or wire funds directly from your IRA LLC account.
+There are no delays or transaction fees.

 5. What types of accounts do you offer?
 Most IRA custodians and administrators offer traditional, as well as Roth IRA plans.
 However, you might be interested in another type of account.
-Self-Employed individuals might seek a Solo 401(k), small business owners may want a SEP or SIMPLE IRA.
-Other options include Health Savings Accounts, Coverdells and ESOPs.
+Self-employed individuals might seek a Solo 401(k), and small business owners may want a SEP or SIMPLE IRA.
+Other options include Health Savings Accounts, Coverdell, and ESOPs.
 Make sure the custodian you are interested in offers the plan(s) you need.

 9. Do you have references or testimonials?
-Lastly, it’s of vital importance to know just how experienced your Self Directed IRA custodian is.
+Lastly, it’s of vital importance to know just how experienced your custodian is.
 How do current clients rate their experiences?
 Is customer service friendly and efficient?
 Do you have a referral program?
 Were there any complaints filed against the company or an employee?
-These are all important questions to consider when signing up for a long term financial commitment.
+These are all important questions to consider when signing up for a long-term financial commitment.

 The Final Take

 Control of your retirement funds is an important undertaking.
-It’s imperative that you find a trustworthy company to manage these funds.
-A Self Directed IRA custodian should be fair and honest and make sure your assets are kept safe and available when you need them.
+You must find a trustworthy company to manage these funds.
+A Self-Directed IRA custodian should be fair and honest and make sure your assets are kept safe and available when you need them.
 If you’re looking for an all-in-one custodian and administrator, you can’t beat IRA Financial Trust.
-They are experienced, affordable and offer you the freedom to invest in whatever you see fit.
-On the other hand, IRA Financial Group can facilitate your Self Directed IRA with different custodian if you so choose.
+They are experienced, and affordable, and offer you the freedom to invest in whatever you see fit.
+On the other hand, IRA Financial can facilitate your Self-Directed IRA with a different custodian if you so choose.
 Either way, you’re in good hands with the entire IRA Financial team.